Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 +---+---+ +---+---+ +---+---+ | or | | or | | | +---+---+ +---+ + + + +

-and is called in the literature Hard-Hearted Handout.
+and is called in the literature Hard-Hearted Handout .

-Yes, one should take both boxes for the same reasons as one should take always one-box chains.
+Should one always take both boxes in such a position?Yes, one should take both boxes for the same reasons as one should always take 1-box chains.
 Please convince yourself.

 Drawing a line on the border of a chain with two boxes leads to